 Take the Survey.

-In preparation for the Congress we are in the process of collecting a discrimination survey.
-We want to find out what your experience is as a member of the LGBTQ community in Joliet.
-It is a simple, 10 question survey.
+We are collecting a discrimination survey to find out what your experience is as a member of the LGBTQ community in Joliet.
+It is a quick, simple, 10 question survey.
 You can take it now, just click the link here.

 Email us today!